Editor’s Note: This post has been updated from its original version to include a tentative launch date for Yeezy Gap.

 Kanye West has a new collaboration deal.
-On Friday, his brand Yeezy announced a 10-year partnership with the Gap on a new fashion line called Yeezy Gap, which will officially launch in 2021 and offer apparel for women, men, and children across Gap stores and online at an accessible price point.
+On Friday, June 26, 2020, his brand Yeezy announced a 10-year partnership with the Gap on a new fashion line called Yeezy Gap, which will officially launch during the end of June 2021, according to Business of Fashion, and offer apparel for women, men, and children across Gap stores and online at an accessible price point.

 West teaming up with the Gap is a full-circle moment for the rapper-turned-designer — one of his first jobs was working retail at one of its stores as a teen growing up in Chicago.

 "We are excited to welcome Kanye back to the Gap family as a creative visionary, building on the aesthetic and success of his Yeezy brand and together defining a next-level retail partnership," said Mark Breitbard, Global Head of Gap Brand, in an official statement.

 West has had longtime aspirations to design for the Gap, which he's brought up in past interviews, including Style.com in 2015.
 "When I say Steve Jobs of the Gap...I'm not talking about a capsule.
 I'm talking about full Hedi Slimane creative control of the Gap is what I would like to do," he said.
 West's wife Kim Kardashian sweetly recalled this goal as well, saying on Twitter: "If anyone knows Kanye they know how much the Gap and Yeezy means to him so this partnership is his dream come true!
 I am so proud of him.
 You guys are going to love what they have in store for everyone!"